boolean-uk/csharp-tdd-bobs-bagels/domain-model.md

 Methods
 : `Add(string description)`
     * adds a new bagel order to _basket.
 Must be a string included in the _bagels list.
-    * Outputs an error message if the list capacity is exceeded.
+    * Outputs an error message (Console.WriteLine) if the list capacity is exceeded.

 : `Remove(string description)`
     * removes bagel from _basket.
-    * Outputs an error message if the bagel is not in the basket.
+    * Outputs an error message (Console.WriteLine) if the bagel is not in the basket.

 : `ChangeCapacity(int capacity)`
     * changes the value of the _capacity variable.